aiven/bigquery-connector-for-apache-flink/README.md

 ```
 If dataset `MyDataset` does not exist connector will create it, same for table `MyTable`
 It is worth to mention that Flink's for `ARRAY` type it will create `REPEATED` field in BigQuery,
-for Flink's `ROW` type it will create `STRUCT` type in BigQuery. also depending on nullability specified in schema
+for Flink's `ROW` type it will create `STRUCT` type in BigQuery.
+Also depending on nullability specified in schema
 it will create `REQUIRED` or `NULLABLE` type in BigQuery.